josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 → distorted behaviour
 ```

-This is why training design requires evidence and feedback.

-More realism is not automatically better.
+More realism is therefore not automatically better.

-The relevant question is:
+The question is:

 > **realistic for what purpose?**

 ---

-## 🎯 28.
-Stress inoculation is not trauma production

-This boundary matters.
+## 29. 🩺 Stress Inoculation Is Not Trauma Production

 Effective training should increase capacity to function under pressure.

 It should not confuse:

-> psychologically useful challenge
+> **psychologically useful challenge**

 with:

-> unnecessary harm.
+> **unnecessary harm.**

-The institution has obligations to understand:
+Defence has obligations to understand:

-- training injury;
+- injury;
 - psychological effects;
 - cumulative stress;
 - recovery;
-- instructor behaviour.
+- instructor behaviour;
+- preventable risk.

 Training people for danger does not remove the duty to train them intelligently.

 ---

-## ⏳ 29.
-Skills decay
+## 30. ⏳ Skills Decay

 Military competence is not acquired once.